sohankunkerkar/enhancements-kube/keps/sig-node/3983-drop-in-configuration/README.md

 ## Proposal

-This proposal aims to add support for a drop-in configuration directory for the kubelet via specifying a "--config-dir" flag (for example, `/etc/kubernetes/kubelet.conf.d`).
+This proposal aims to add support for a drop-in configuration directory for the kubelet via specifying a `--config-dir` flag (for example, `/etc/kubernetes/kubelet.conf.d`).
 Users are able to specify individually configurable kubelet config snippets in files, formatted in the same way as the existing kubelet.conf file.
 The kubelet will process the configuration provided in the drop-in directory in alphanumeric order:

 1. If no other configuration for the subfield(s) exist, append to the base configuration